-As a result of the findings of the Investigation, for one consultancy contract, the payments of which was derecognized from treasury shares (see note 1.2).
+As a result of the findings of the Investigation, for one consultancy contract, the payments of which was erroneously capitalized as part of treasury shares in 2006 has been retrospectively derecognized from treasury shares (see note 1.2).

-The amount of treasury shares of MKD 3,738,358 thousand (after derecognition), has been deducted from shareholders' equity.
+The amount of treasury shares of MKD 3,738,358 thousand (after restatement), has been deducted from shareholders' equity.
 The Company has the right to reissue these shares at a later date.
 All shares issued by the Company were fully paid.

-17. REVENUES
+16. REVENUES